 Paste the code into the <head> tag of your app’s HTML.

 This app-specific version of the tracking code makes two changes to the way the web page tracking code works:

 - it allows tracking of visits due to URL changes within the same page (that is changes to the hash segment of a URL, or changes via history.pushState.); and

 - it will prevent an additional jQuery library being loaded on your page.
 This is based on the assumption that your app already includes the jQuery library.
 Note that for form tracking and Headsup messages to work properly in app mode, you'll need to add jQuery to your pages.

-The tracking code is fully asynchronous (if installed on or after June 22, 2017).
-The advantage of being asynchronous is that it's guaranteed never to get in the way of other parts of your app loading.
+The tracking code is fully asynchronous.
+This guarantees it will never to get in the way of other parts of your app loading.

 2. Implement user association

 In your HTML, after the Autopilot tracking code script, associate your app user with an Autopilot contact by doing the following:

 Note that if a user logs into your app who isn’t yet in Autopilot as a contact, we’ll automatically add them as a new contact.